mariasantosdev/algoritmo-e-estrutura-de-dados-com-python/README.md

 Portanto, a busca binária levará 18 passos – uma grande diferença!
 Em geral, para qualquer lista de n elementos, a busca binária levará log2 n passos no caso mais extremo, enquanto a busca simples levará n passos.

 Para entender exatamente quantos passos você precisa, é basicamente um cálculo de logaritmo.

+Exercícios:

+  1.1 Suppose you have a sorted list of 128 names, and you’re searching through it using binary search.
+What’s the maximum number of steps it would take?

+  1.2 Suppose you double the size of the list.
+What’s the maximum number of steps now?